rudrajit1729/Checkers-AI-Minimax/README.md

 # Checkers-AI-Minimax
-Checkers AI designed using minimax algorithm
+Checkers AI designed using minimax algorithm.
+Quite Fast and Unbeatable.

 # Run the game
 Run *python main.py* in your terminal to play the game.